How can we help you?

 Another option that is more affordable when you are missing more than one tooth is an implant-retained bridge.
 In this case, the bridge is held in place with dental implants instead of crowns on other teeth.

-Call our Bridgeton, MO dentist office today to schedule an appointment with Dr. Kevin Burgdorf.
+Call the dentist office of Dr. Kevin Burgdorf, DDS today to schedule an appointment for restorative dentistry.

 Have you been thinking about getting a dental implant to replace a missing tooth?
 You’re probably reviewing all your options, and you may be wondering why dental implants cost more than other replacement methods.
 There are actually a few reasons for this.